Sooner or later, it happens.

 Please don’t try to replace your capacitor yourself.

 Anyone is free to write down the capacitor size for their system, buy another one online, and install it.
 However, we recommend not doing that.

 Just ask the UC-Berkeley employee who got zapped by a capacitor while replacing a cooling fan.
-Capacitors can send you to the emergency room if you're not absolutely sure what you're doing.
+Capacitors can send you to the emergency room if you’re not sure what you’re doing.